kc657/JS-Intro-Objects/README.md

 The need to process **information** drives programming languages.
 JavaScript's data types define how it can store and manipulate information.
 They're the building blocks of everything that can be done in JavaScript.

-For web developers, it's also critically important to be able to work with JavaScript objects.
+For developers, it's also critically important to be able to work with JavaScript objects.
 JavaScript's features are mostly built into objects like `Array`, `Function`, and, for web, `document`.

 ### What are the objectives?